oleg-nenashev/oleg-nenashev/consulting/README.md

 In my consulting work, I want to prioritize projects of social importance, like green tech, sustainability, efficient developer tools, or companies that #StandWithUkraine.
 Pro-bono consulting for nonprofits and foundations is possible, too.

-My consulting areas include but not limited too:
+My consulting areas include but not limited to:

 - Advisory roles for building and growing open source communities and ecosystems, in particular community management, developer relations and advocacy
 - Automation, CI/CD and automation tools in Java, Golang, C/C++ and .NET technology stacks.
 It is not just about developer tools, I’m experienced with cloud native projects, automotive and embedded systems.
 I prefer GitHub Actions, Jenkins or Dagger, but have experience with other systems too